 Aloe Gel You would apply this topically (ie to the anus) to relieve pain, burning and itching.

 Calendula You can use a cream which will relieve the pain and inflammation.
 Alternatively, make an infusion as you would a tea and apply it with soft gauze or similar to bathe the hemorrhoids.
 You could also make an infusion and put it in your bath.

-St John's Wort Oil Apply topically to reduce the inflammation, swelling and itching.
+St John's Wort Ointment Apply topically to reduce the inflammation, swelling and itching.

 To work from inside.

 Flaxseeds - take one tablespoon in a glass of water every day.
 This will increase the bulk of the stools.
 Drink at least 8 glasses of water a day.

 Psyllium Seeds These also work internally.
 They will coat the bowel lining as well as increase the bulk of the stools.
 This in turn will decrease the need to strain.